sem CLI Reference#

 The following command will stop the pipeline

-with a Pipeline ID of
+with the Pipeline ID of

 ea3e6bba-d19a-45d7-86a0-e78a2301b616